Time Tracking for Jira · Runs on Forge

 Entering time

-Adding and removing rows
+Adding & removing rows

 Copy last week